 These are the various circumstances for making surgical error claims against a doctor, your GP, the NHS or suing a hospital for negligence during a surgical operation.

 Take the steps below to make a claim for surgery gone wrong

 - Contact an expert medical negligence solicitor who is specialized in handling surgical negligence claims.
 You can reach out to us today for a free claims assessment.

 - Present your evidence to your solicitor to enable them develop a strong claim for your case.

 - Next, choose a preferred funding option from the options presented to you by your solicitor

 - Your solicitor will act on your behalf to present your case to the defendant and would negotiate maximum compensation for you.

 How Long Do You Have After A Failed Surgery To Sue For Surgical Errors?

-The more time it takes before a claim is made, the higher the chances of losing the case or even getting compensation for the damages that have been incurred during the surgery.
 This is because evidence may begin to lose its substantiality with fleeting time.
 When it comes to medical cases, time is of great essence, because the defendant and his representatives can bank on your disregard for timing to turn the case in their favour.